antonio-leblanc/amores-liquidos/markdown/sinais_de_fogo_trompete___tenor.md

 Si Si Si Si Si Re… Re Re Do Si Do….

 Do Do Do….
-Do Do Si La Do Si
+Do Si La Do Si

 La Si, Si Si Si Mi Re..
 Re Re Re Do Si Sol (Mi Sol)